 By giving your offer this kind of a spin, people won't baulk at the hefty overall costs.
 They'll see the value, rather than just be scared off by a number.

 This type of close is similar to the one where you create a sense of urgency, but it places more of an emphasis on the season.
 It's all about letting your customer know that it's all about the now, not later.
-Whether that's focusing on only having items in stock during the Christmas season, or focusing on how your summer products will come in handy with the upcoming heatwave, you get the idea.
+So whether it's mentioning that you only have certain items in stock during the Christmas season, or saying how your summer products will come in handy with the upcoming heatwave, you get the idea.

 7. Add a Little Something for Nothing